-Protect forward-thinking plan sponsors against fiduciary liability.
+Protect forward-thinking plan sponsors against fiduciary liability, and plan members from balance-billing and collections activities.

 Be an industry leader and implement a new profit center by shifting fiduciary burdens away from current and prospective clients, and onto the PACE!